 A package of seals for the Simple Pump: two for the pump head, either two or three for the pump cylinder.

 A U-shaped piece of machined aluminum with a bevelled seat.
-The bell-end of our drop pipe sits securely in the bevelled seat during installation.
+The coupler on our drop pipe sits securely on the safety tool during installation.

 T-Handle installation tool

 Screws into the top end of the topmost drop pipe for even more secure handling of longer assemblies of drop pipes.

 A flat plate with a circular rim on which can be mounted a 4" well cap.
 Used to mount the Simple Pump on the wood, metal or concrete cover of a wide well, when a submersible pipe also needs to be accommodated.

 A "drop pipe kit" consists of our drop pipe plus the sucker rod that runs inside it plus a rod guide.